puppetlabs/best-practices/when_to_use_puppet_tasks_vs_puppet_dsl_code.md

   exist that will increase the capabilities and minimize the code compared to simpler languages on the platform ( e.g. `ruby` or `python` ).

-* Tasks may use a platform specific language that is the most familiar to broadest user group in your environment.
+* Tasks may use a platform specific language that is the most familiar to broadest user group in your organization.

 * Tasks may use puppets ruby stack when users are agnostic about the language.
+Puppet ruby is a known common denominator and reduces the need for management of ruby as a pre-requisite.

-* Tasks may use `puppet apply` as the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) or in a [HERE doc](http://tldp.org/LDP/abs/html/here-docs.html) when site specific parameters must be passed as environmental variables.
+* Tasks may be written in the puppet language when no parameters are required; If parameters are required they must be **TBD from tech discuss conversation**

 ### Discouraged Options